tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/repeatable-requests.md

 ## Repeatability-First-Sent header

 The value of this header represents the time stamp when the original request was first sent.
 The value should be specified in UTC in [IMF-fixdate format](https://www.rfc-editor.org/rfc/rfc7231.html).
-We only track requests for a specified duration (for Email Send, the tracked duration is 5 minutes).
+We only track requests for a specified duration (currently, the tracked duration is 5 minutes).
 Any requests with a first-sent value prior to that are considered potentially unsafe to re-execute and will return a 412 (Pre-condition failed) error.

 ## Repeatability in ACS SDKs
 Repeatability headers are automatically generated, added and sent to the API when using any of our ACS SDK libraries.